Oliver & Oscar

 Category: Farm Animals

-Oscar and Oliver came to AAE from a distressed horse sanctuary at the end of January 2021.
+Oscar came to AAE with his buddy Oliver from a distressed horse sanctuary at the end of January 2021.
 The owner was being evicted from her property, and was given a three day notice to vacate, and we assisted with intake of multiple horses.
 These two boys had nowhere to go, so AAE took them in in good faith with the intention of placing them in a farm sanctuary type situation.
 Unfortunately, that has proven to be a much more difficult task than we realized.

 They were severely overweight, and needing hoof and dental care.
 They had such big fat pads around their face/eyes, their eyes were not visible.
 Their tummies were so big, they dragged on the ground.
 They slept most of the time, buried in straw, and they got up only to eat and drink.